LudwinLukasz/ng-WineCellar/README.md

-To run NgWineCellar with Spring Boot on server side run as "npm start"
+To run NgWineCellar with Spring Boot on server side run as "npm start" (ng server --proxy-config proxy.conf.json)

 # NgWineCellar